Eyezy Review 2026: Is It Worth the High Cost?

 September 2024 experience

 Our experience with Eyezy was rocky from start to finish.
-The installation process was overcomplicated, and the app didn't contain some advertised features.
-It didn't seem beneficial for parents looking for assistance setting online boundaries for their children.
+The installation process was overly complicated, and the app didn't include some advertised features.
+It didn't seem beneficial to parents looking for assistance in setting online boundaries for their children.

-Downloading the app should be a simple process, but it ended up taking a bit of time.
+Downloading the app should be simple, but it took a bit of time.
 Eyezy initially asked to turn off Google Play Protect, which is a huge red flag.
 Play Protect ensures that all apps you download on your Android are safe and secure.
 It made me question if Eyezy was a safe app to use.

 We skipped the step to turn off Google Play Protect and downloaded the app anyway.
 We were immediately prompted to add the child's device, which meant downloading the app on that device too.